About Tim.

 06

 I've worked with boards, investors, and founders.
 The useful version of those conversations ends in a decision, not another meeting.
-Agencies tend to agree with you because they want the next contract.
 If your roadmap is wrong, or the product isn't solving a real problem, I'll say so.
-You're paying for clarity backed by experience and results.
+You're paying for clarity backed by experience.

 07